samarth-kalluraya/Obstacle_Avoidance_MPC_Controller_A_star_Planning/readme.md

-# To run the main program file with A* planning and Stationary Obstacle (check)
+# To Run the Main Program File with A* Planning
 Open MPC_MAIN_navigation.py and run.

 ### Tunable options for user: